-With the approaching sunset of Universal Analytics and the rise of GA4, the methods to sync analytics into BigQuery also change.
+With the sunset of Universal Analytics and the rise of GA4, the methods to sync analytics into BigQuery also changed.
 To help you with the transition, we’ve prepared this guide explaining the options available for a GA4 export to BigQuery.
 So, let’s start!

 What methods can you use to connect Google Analytics 4 to BigQuery?

 So, your goal is to export your Google Analytics data to BigQuery.
 Three different methods allow you to do this:

 - GA4 to BigQuery connector by Coupler.io – you can select a user-friendly solution that will allow you to easily connect GA4 to BigQuery in just a few minutes and export your data automatically on a schedule.
 The advantage of this method is its simplicity and the ability to use the same tool to load marketing data from other apps to BigQuery for cross-channel analysis.

 - Google API – this way, you can directly connect GA4 to BigQuery – to do so, you will need to configure both apps accordingly and spend some time adjusting the settings.
 The advantage of this method is that it’s free and it allows you to stream GA4 data in real time.
 The downside is that it’s relatively complex and might be time-consuming for an inexperienced user.

 - Manual export – this implies using native functionality and exporting GA4 data as a CSV file and then importing it to BigQuery.
 This method is very simple, and it will be a good fit for a one-time GA4 export to BigQuery.
 However, it’s inefficient for repeated data transfers – in this case, it’s better to opt for an automated connection.